elisagdelope/elisagdelope.rblogdown/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website.
-I'm a data enthusiast coming from a multidisciplinary background that includes biotech & bioinformatics.
-Motivated about machine learning methods applied to life science challenges.
+I'm motivated about machine learning methods applied to life science challenges.
 I also like carrot cake, white wine and a good book.

-I studied biotechnology and bioinformatics, I'm currently pursuing doctoral studies in Biomedical data science.
-I worked in tech consulting as a data scientist before starting my PhD.
+I studied biotechnology and bioinformatics, and I'm currently pursuing doctoral studies in Biomedical data science.
+I worked in tech consulting as a data scientist and interned as a bioinformatician before starting my PhD.
 I have a broad spectrum of interests, but the most important thing to know about me is that I get really immersed in my projects and put all my energy to go the extra mile.

+Disclaimer: this site is currently under (active) construction!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ElisaGdeLope_CVweb.pdf" "newtab" >}}resumé{{< /staticref >}}.